spotlightpa/poor-richard/content/news/2023-04-12-SPLHOWMAJ.md

 Both state House seats are likely safe holds for the respective parties (The Inquirer’s Gillian McGoldrick <a href="https://www.inquirer.com/politics/election/mike-zabel-heather-boyd-katie-ford-special-election-house-20230330.html#loaded">has an in-depth look</a> at the Delaware County race).

 But May 16 likely won’t be the end of special elections.
-At least three state representatives are running for local office and will have to give up their seats if they win in November.
+At least four state representatives are running for local office and will have to give up their seats if they win in November.

-All are Democrats: Sara Innamorato is <a href="https://www.wesa.fm/politics-government/2022-12-15/with-progressives-on-a-winning-streak-innamorato-launches-county-executive-bid">running</a> for Allegheny County executive; Amen Brown is <a href="https://www.inquirer.com/politics/election/amen-brown-philadelphia-mayor-2023-election-20230126.html">vying</a> to become the next mayor of Philadelphia; and John Galloway is <a href="https://levittownnow.com/2023/02/09/district-judge-vislosky-to-retire-rep-galloway-considering-run-for-seat/">seeking</a> a Bucks County judgeship.
+All are Democrats: Sara Innamorato is <a href="https://www.wesa.fm/politics-government/2022-12-15/with-progressives-on-a-winning-streak-innamorato-launches-county-executive-bid">running</a> for Allegheny County executive; Amen Brown is <a href="https://www.inquirer.com/politics/election/amen-brown-philadelphia-mayor-2023-election-20230126.html">vying</a> to become the next mayor of Philadelphia;  John Galloway is <a href="https://levittownnow.com/2023/02/09/district-judge-vislosky-to-retire-rep-galloway-considering-run-for-seat/">seeking</a> a Bucks County judgeship; and Kristine Howard is <a href="https://www.dailylocal.com/2023/03/20/rep-howard-enters-crowded-field-for-chester-county-court-judge/" target="_blank">launching a bid</a> for a Chester County judgeship.

 None of these seats are likely to flip parties if they become vacant.
-President Joe Biden won all three by at least 10 percentage points in 2020.
+President Joe Biden won all four by at least 10 percentage points in 2020.

 Still, even a temporary vacancy or two could see the Democratic caucus dip below the mathematical definition of majority.
 But the math doesn’t matter.